 - Customers can restore one or more databases without restoring the entire VM back to their VMware infrastructure.

-- Druva Phoenix supports Windows Authentication.
+- Druva supports Windows Authentication.
 We are looking for customer feedback on whether they would prefer using native SQL Authentication as well and we can certainly add the capability.

 ►What are the prerequisites to enable app-aware processing?